WoodyLinwc/draggable-notes/README.md

 # Draggable Notes

 A beautiful, interactive sticky notes application with drag-and-drop functionality and persistent storage per browser.
 In mobile browser, long press the note to drag it!
+Now you can also export/import as a JSON file!

 ![main](./img/main.png)
 ![create](./img/create.png)